-We stopped here for ca 10 minutes to admire this small oasis and the waterfall.
+We stopped here for some 10 minutes to admire this small oasis and the waterfall.

 It is ever so refreshing to drink water straight from such rivers.
 Do bring your water bottle and fill up on cold fresh water for the trip into the highlands.

-All of a sudden a beautiful oasis opened up, Herðubreiðarlindir streams, which got its name from the Queen of Icelandic mountains, Mt.
+We now arrived at a beautiful oasis, Herðubreiðarlindir streams, named after the Queen of Icelandic mountains, Mt.
 Herðubreið - our national mountain.
 We made a stop at Herðubreiðarlindir streams, which has got green and lush vegetation as opposed to the barren landscape of the highlands.
 My country for sure is a country of great contrasts.

 Herðubreiðarlindir streams are on the edge of the Ódáðahraun lava field, the most extensive lava field in Iceland, stretching over 4,440 km2.

-Our guide, Erlingur, walked with us up to Eyvindarkofi or the Shelter of Fjalla-Eyvindur, which is the remaining reconstructed shelter of one of our best known outlaws, Fjalla-Eyvindur or Eyvindur of the Mountains, who stayed at Herðubreiðalindir streams in 1774-1775.
+Our guide, Erlingur, walked with us up to Eyvindarkofi - the Shelter of Fjalla-Eyvindur.
+Eyvindarkofi is the reconstructed shelter of one of our best-known outlaws, Fjalla-Eyvindur or Eyvindur of the Mountains, who stayed at Herðubreiðalindir streams in 1774-1775.
 Fjalla-Eyvindur was an outlaw for 20 years and lived in the wilderness with his wife, Halla.

-I have visited more of Fjalla-Eyvindur and Halla's hiding places in Iceland and it always surprises me how these outlaws were able to survive through the cold Icelandic winters.
+I have visited more of Fjalla-Eyvindur and Halla's hiding places in Iceland, what a rough life these outlaws must have had :(